 with much love, Anisha

 In India (as well as in many parts of the world over the past few years), Diwali light displays have turned into a source of pride and joy.
 Some of them are recognized for the exceptional intricacy.
-Communities across India and other parts of the world have developed their unique styles, and the light arrangements will carry the local spirit in the color selection, the location chosen for the display and even the patterns crafted out of tiny lights.
+Communities across India and other parts of the world have developed their own unique styles, and the light arrangements will carry the local spirit in the color selection, in the location chosen for the display, and even in the patterns crafted out of tiny lights.

 Celebrate Light in Your Own Way